-What aspects does

-DCBX extend on the basis of DCB?
+□ What aspects does DCBX extend based on DCB?

-It defines a protocol for exchange of parameters.
+It defines a protocol for the exchange of parameters.

-- 1. Ethernet's use of IDs as addresses makes it very easy to move systems in the data center \Rightarrow Keep traffic on the same Ethernet - 2.
-Spanning tree is wasteful of resources and slow.
-Ethernet now uses shortest path bridging (similar to OSPF) - 3.
+- 1. Ethernet's use of IDs as addresses makes it very easy to move systems in the data center $\Rightarrow$ Keep traffic on the same Ethernet - Spanning tree is wasteful of resources and slow.
+Ethernet now uses shortest-path bridging (similar to OSPF) - 3.
 VLANs allow different non-trusting entities to share an Ethernet network - 4.
-Data center bridging extensions reduce the packet loss by enhanced transmission selection and Priority-based flow control
+Data center bridging extensions reduce packet loss by enhanced transmission selection and Priority-based flow control